 December 2018 – 5th Annual Story Swap

 The theme: Stories of completion and of planning.
 It was the time of year to complete projects.
 It was also the time to think about the new year and plan accordingly.
-This story lab featured members of the SIO and their stories of completion and planning for the future. (audio/video will be available shortly)
+This story lab featured members of the SIO and their stories of completion and planning for the future. (audio/video are not yet available)

 November 2018 – Stuart Rothgiesser